 Some hosting providers will handle this for you.
 If not, just use a WordPress backup plugin.
 Now you can rest easy knowing that your site will be restored, even after data loss has occurred.

 3 Tricks For Boosting WordPress Security

-As someone who has managed dozens of WordPress sites throughout my career, it’s safe to save that I’ve learned a thing or two about security.
-I want to share some quick tips and hacks that you can use to improve your site security ASAP.
+As a team that has managed dozens of WordPress sites throughout our history, it’s safe to save that we’ve learned a thing or two about security.
+We want to share some quick tips and hacks that you can use to improve your site security ASAP.

 Trick #1: Use WordPress-Specific Hosting

 WordPress-specific web hosting is the best way to secure your site.
 These hosting solutions are optimized for WordPress, and the bulk of security is maintained at the server level.

 Another reason why we recommend a WordPress-specific hosting provider is because you’ll benefit from excellent support.
 These providers are experts in WordPress security.
 So they know how to handle problems, and they proactively update security protocols as WordPress changes and new vulnerabilities become a threat.

 Your provider will install security updates and ensure that WordPress is installed correctly.
 It’s also common for WordPress hosting providers to offer automatic backups, so you won’t need to install a backup plugin or anything like that.

 WordPress gets updated a few times a year.
 Like any software, these updates are designed to fix bugs and improve security.
 But if you don’t update to the latest WordPress version, your site could be vulnerable to new threats.